rishab1788/PathToSoftwareArchitect/Detailed/softskills/People-Skill.md

-Persuader - how do you get some here your advise
-            you need persuation
-            Learn to become positive impact

-Bust the three myths

-you need to take action
-Myths -
-1. Make Them wrong (You know what you are right, )
-2. Be Understood - one transmitting message to other. get what they are saying
-3. Give Them Reasons - you will look better feel better, if you go to gym,

-How to master the Myths todays -
-    1. I agree & you are right.
-    2. stop making judgements, tell me more
-    3. ask questions to get their reasons for doing somethings

-7 Personaility Traits - few sucecede permantently because they do
-  1. Care - Abrahm's lincon - is it what you care? how much you care, Goodwill find three things to appriciate about them, like people more
-  2. Condition - two completly different people, develop a ritual at the best, get best in feeling, start your day
-  3. Certainity - unsure what to do, everybody pays attentions, unreasonable, be certain. practise before you each, mirror technique magic of belife. mirror - tell in belive, daily mirror technique whatever it takes,
-                  visualization - see high point of view convertation,
-  4. Calm - Foucing in breathing, and cops have you been drinking, rope tug of war, retain your power, Realising deeply, you dont need anything from anyone. negotiator avoid showing need never need this deal, a substitute word
-            Slow down your speed of talk. meditation
-  5. Contagion - Two people talk it gets synchronization, motion is contagious, very good, speakers feeling gets in purest form.
-                 Express Sing, move the body dancing.

-  6. Consistency - your word is your value, consistency solid trust with people, without exception
-                   1. Commit yourself to consistency(what you say what you do, )
-                   2. Decision-making is easy when the value is clear.
-  7. Clarity - you must strip the message its core, its most critical reading out ideas. people don't care about, how is your day?-  how is your relationship? - get to the point.
-                "The Points is ........... we are dealing with this "

-How to master 7 personaility Traits today
- Fill in the cheat sheet, develop one c.
+# Persuader 🗣️

+- **How do you get someone to take your advice?**
+- You need persuasion.
+- Learn to have a positive impact. 🌟

+## Bust the Three Myths 💥

+To become an effective persuader, you need to take action.
+Here are three common myths:

+### Myths:
+1. **Make Them Wrong**: (e.g., "You know what?
+You’re right.")
+2. **Be Understood**: Focus on transmitting your message, but forget to truly understand what they’re saying.
+3. **Give Them Reasons**: (e.g., "You’ll look better and feel better if you go to the gym.")

+### How to Master These Myths Today:
+1. **Agree and Acknowledge**: "I agree, and you’re right." 👍
+2. **Stop Making Judgments**: Instead, say, "Tell me more." 🗨️
+3. **Ask Questions**: Discover their reasons for doing something. ❓

+# 7 Personality Traits – Why a Few Succeed Permanently 🏆

+1. **Care** 💖:
+   - Example: Abraham Lincoln.
+   - Ask yourself, "What do you care about, and how much do you care?"
+   - Cultivate goodwill by finding three things to appreciate about others.
+The more you genuinely like people, the more they respond positively.

+2. **Condition** ⚙️:
+   - Different people achieve success through different rituals.
+   - Develop a routine that brings out the best in you.
+Start your day with activities that put you in the right mindset.

+3. **Certainty** 💪:
+   - When unsure, remember that confidence commands attention.
+Be unreasonably certain.
+   - Practice before you act—use the mirror technique from "The Magic of Believing."
+   - **Daily Mirror Technique**: Look in the mirror and affirm your beliefs.
+Visualize high points in conversations to reinforce your conviction.

+4. **Calm** 🧘:
+   - Focus on breathing to maintain composure.
+   - Avoid showing neediness; retain your power by realizing you don’t need anything from anyone.
+   - A good negotiator never shows desperation.
+Slow down your speech, and consider meditation to stay grounded.

+5. **Contagion** 🔄:
+   - Emotions are contagious.
+When two people talk, they naturally synchronize.
+   - Great speakers transmit their feelings in the purest form.
+Express yourself—sing, move, dance.

+6. **Consistency** 🔒:
+   - Your word is your bond.
+Consistency builds solid trust with others, without exception.
+   - **Commit to consistency**: Align your actions with your words.
+   - Decision-making becomes easier when your values are clear.

+7. **Clarity** 🔍:
+   - Strip your message down to its core.
+Focus on what’s most critical, filtering out unnecessary details.
+   - People don’t care about superficial matters—get straight to the point.
+For example, say, "The point is… we are dealing with this."

+# How to Master the 7 Personality Traits Today 🎯

+Fill in the cheat sheet to develop one characteristic at a time.

+## Pre-Persuasion Checklist ✔️

+### NOOD - Need, Offer, Obstacles, Delivery 🚀

+**Use this Cheat Sheet:**
+- Understand persuasion myths, identify bad persuasion habits, and know which tools to use.

+**First: The Magic Persuasion Tool** 🪄

+1. **Questions** ❓:
+   - Think about walking on a beach—how do you get the ball over the net?
+Use your head, chest, and feet.
+   - Are you giving advice or telling people what to do?
+   - Bust the 3 myths.
+   - Ask questions to gain agreement; the more you ask, the more they agree.

+2. **Stories** 📖:
+   - Learn how to tell stories with the strongest structure for storytelling.
+   - Understand why stories are so powerful.
+   - Share a story that leads to an "aha" moment.

+3. **Metaphors** 🔄:
+   - Use metaphors effectively (e.g., "He’s a couch potato").
+   - Know what questions to ask to evoke the right metaphor.

+### 10 Questions to Ask 📝

+1. What are this person’s emotional wants and pain points?
+2. What specific next step can help them avoid pain and gain pleasure?
+3. What do they need to feel right now to take action?
+4. What do they need to believe to move forward?

+**Offer Questions** 💼:
+5. What is the specific offer?
+6. Can I add value to the offer?

+**Obstacles Questions** 🚧:
+7. What are the potential disadvantages or likely objections (e.g., "The product is really expensive," or "My boss will be mad if I take leave")?
+8. What other options do they have, and why should they choose you?

+**Delivery Questions** 📦:
+9. What do I want them to do?
+10. How can I use the tools in my toolbox to get them to do this?

+---